 Regulation 47-004.
-Fermented Malt Beverages On or On/Off - Possession of Alcohol Liquors.
+Fermented Malt Beverages - Possession of Alcohol Liquors.

 Basis and Purpose.
 The statutory authority for this regulation is located at subsections 44-3-202(1)(b) and 44-3-202(2)(a)(I)(A), C.R.S.
-The purpose of this regulation is to prohibit possession and consumption of vinous, or spirituous liquors on a fermented malt beverage on or on/off licensee's licensed premises.
+The purpose of this regulation is to prohibit possession and consumption of malt, vinous, or spirituous liquors on a fermented malt beverage licensee's licensed premises.

-- A. Except as provided by subsection 44-3-107(2), C.R.S., no Fermented Malt Beverage On or On/Off retailer licensed pursuant to article 4 of title 44, C.R.S., shall allow the sale, possession, or consumption of vinous, or spirituous liquor on its licensed premises. - B. Except as provided in subsection 44-3-107(2), C.R.S., no person shall possess or consume vinous, or spirituous liquor on the licensed premises of a Fermented Malt Beverage On or On/Off retailer licensed pursuant to article 4 of title 44, C.R.S. - C. Except as provided by subsection 44-3-107(2), C.R.S. no Fermented Malt Beverage and Wine Retailer licensed pursuant to article 4 of Title 44, C.R.S., shall allow the sale, possession or consumption of spirituous liquor on its licensed premises. - D. Except as provided in subsection 44-3-107(2), C.R.S., no person shall possess or consume spirituous liquor on the licensed premises of a Fermented Malt Beverage and Wine Retailer licensed pursuant to article 4 of title 44, C.R.S.
+- A. Except as provided by subsection 44-3-107(2), C.R.S., no supplier, wholesaler, or retailer licensed pursuant to article 4 of title 44, C.R.S., shall allow the sale, possession, or consumption of malt, vinous, or spirituous liquor on its licensed premises. - B. Except as provided in subsection 44-3-107(2), C.R.S., no person shall possess or consume malt, vinous, or spirituous liquor on the licensed premises of a supplier, wholesaler, or retailer licensed pursuant to article 4 of title 44, C.R.S.